ANNUAL ALLIANCE REPORT

 July 19, 2005 through July 19, 2006 - Numerous contacts to establish training and meeting objectives.

 Training and Education

-- August 19, 2004 - "Safety Pays" presentation provided by the OSHA staff to 18 members of the ASACP.
+- Jan 18, 2006 - "Safety awareness" was presented by the membership to 8 members of the ASACP.

 No products were developed or planned as part of this Alliance.